phillwatson/one-stop/user-service/README.md

 These properties also determine the period for which any signed data is valid.
-For example; a number of 3 and interval of 30 seconds would mean any data signed by a private key is valid for, at least, 60 seconds and, at most 90 seconds.
+For example; a number of 3 and interval of 30 seconds would mean any data signed by a Private Key is valid for, at least, 60 seconds and, at most, 90 seconds.

 It is important that the refresh tokens have a lifespan that divides equally into the minimum validity period of the Private Keys.